8th Stakeholder Conference (Online)

 - • The European Strategic Agenda (adopted in 2019) intends to build a green, fair and social Europe with a vibrant economic base.

 In order to cope with the ongoing crisis, digital skills as well as sound responses to an ever-changing labour market are needed.
-The new Digital Education Action Plan, Skills Agenda and Action Plan on Integration and Inclusion to be presented by the European Commission in 2020, will be important points of reference for further steps.
-The 8th International Stakeholder Conference of PA9 takes stock of existing initiatives and developments and discuss how cooperation in education and training as well as labour market policies can contribute to a strong, social and resilient Danube Region.
+Achieving the European Education Area, the updated Skills Agenda, the new Digital Education Action Plan and the Action Plan on Integration and Inclusion to be presented by the European Commission in 2020, will be important points of reference for further steps.
+The 8th International Stakeholder Conference of PA9 took stock of existing initiatives and developments and discuss how cooperation in education and training as well as labour market policies can contribute to a strong, social and resilient Danube Region.

 Format: Online conference about challenges and future priorities with respect to developing effective approaches to skills policies and related projects.
-Participants are invited to bring along questions, ideas, and initiatives.
-Prior to the event participants will receive two online key note videos with input for the conference.
+Participants were invited to bring along questions, ideas, and initiatives.